whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2026-spring/04-laser-cutting/04-12-lamp-prototype-3d-model-and-render-image-assignment.md

 ---
-title: 04.11 Model 3D Print and Laser Cut Project in Fusion 360 Assignment
+title: 04.12 Lamp Prototype 3D Model and Render Image Assignment
 date: 2026-02-04T09:00:00-04:00
-lastmod: 2026-02-04T09:10:25-04:00
+lastmod: 2026-02-05T07:21:45-04:00
 ---

 ## Assignment Deliverables

+1. 3D model file of lamp prototype

-1. Fusion 360 .f3d model file
+- Fusion .f3d model file
+- Blender .blend model file
-    - Label file YYYYMMDD Lastname Firstname Clamp Model.f3d
+- Label file YYYY-MM-DD Lastname Firstname Lamp Prototype Model (`.f3d`,`.blend`,`.ma`, `.mb`)

-2. Rendering(s) of project with appearances applied (.png or .jpg)
+2. Rendering(s) of project with appearances applied
-    - Label file(s) YYYYMMDD Lastname Firstname Clamp Render 1.png
+    - Label file(s) YYYY-MM-DD Lastname Firstname Lamp Prototype Render 1 (`.png`,`.jpg`)

 ## Assignment Overview

-Using your sketches, cardboard model, and peer feedback, make a digital 3D model of your 3D print clamp and laser cut project in Fusion 360.
+Using your sketches, cardboard model, and peer feedback, make a digital 3D model of your prototype lamp 3D print and laser cut project in Fusion.
 Each piece of the project should be a separate component so the parts can be laid flat for laser cutting and arranged on the print bed for 3D printing.

 You are required to use at least one user parameter dimension for "ply" or the thickness of the material you are cutting.
 Materials vary in width, so we will [measure the material before cutting](https://youtu.be/a7HOiBC_81s) on the laser cutter.
 When we know the real thickness of the material [using digital calipers](https://youtu.be/oOZjbbe6YZk), then we can change the "ply" variable and the model will produce an accurate cut file for the laser cutter.
-Fusion 360 is able to make a kerf adjustment based on the thickness of the laser.
+Fusion is able to make a kerf adjustment based on the thickness of the laser.

 ### Minimum Design Requirements

-- Use 3D Printed Clamping Mechanism
+- Use 3D Printed Part
 - Use 1/8" - 1/4" plywood or clear acrylic
 - Have a minimum of 1 [laser cut joint](../../../../digital-fabrication/laser-cutting/laser-cut-joints.md)
 - Have a minimum of 1 fastener joint